Hyperbolicity analysis of the linearised 3+1 formulation in the Teleparallel Equivalent of General Relativity: Hyperbolicity of TEGR dynamical equations

-The vector that defines the dynamical variables of the system of differential equations includes the momenta of the intrinsic metric and the partial derivative of the intrinsic metric (with respect to all three spatial dimensions) and is defined as follows:
+The vector that defines the dynamical variables of the system of differential equations includes the conjugate momenta to the spatial tetrad, and the partial derivatives of the spatial tetrad with respect to all three spatial dimensions, and is defined as follows: